-Dr. Srinivasan is a Clinical Professor of Medicine at Stanford University, Associate Director at the Stanford Center for Asian Healthcare Research and Education (Stanford CARE), Fellow at the Stanford Center for Innovation in Global Health (CIGH), board member at the Stanford Clinical Teaching Seminar Series, and member of the Stanford Teaching and Mentoring Academy (TMA).
+Dr. Srinivasan is a Clinical Professor of Medicine at Stanford University, Associate Director at the Stanford Center for Asian Healthcare Research and Education (Stanford CARE), Director of the Stanford CARE Scholars research program, Director of the Stanford Implementation Sciences Fellowship, Fellow at the Stanford Center for Innovation in Global Health (CIGH), board member at the Stanford Clinical Teaching Seminar Series, and member of the Stanford Teaching and Mentoring Academy (TMA).
 She is co-Director of the One Health Teaching Scholars Faculty Development Program, an international program focusing on faculty development for health professions education around the world.
 She is a contributor to CBS-KPIX “Medical Mondays”.
 Dr. Srinivasan brings her skills as an educator, physician, health services researcher, and entrepreneur to considering how scalable technologies can improve health care.
 Her work in Virtual Health/telemedicine and new patient engagement models has been published in the NEJM Catalyst – a leading healthcare innovation journal.

 - Internal Medicine

 - Clinical Decision-Making

 Clinical Professor, Medicine - Primary Care and Population Health

 Board Certification: American Board of Internal Medicine, Internal Medicine (2011)

 Residency: University of Iowa Hospitals and Clinics (1998) IA

 Medical Education: Northwestern University Feinberg School of Medicine (1995) IL

 Fellowship: The Regenstrief Institute - Indiana Univ SOM (2001) IN